Russrecker/russrecker.github.io/README.md

 ---

 ### [Enhancement 3 - Databases](https://github.com/Russrecker/CS-499-Computer-Science-Capstone/tree/main/Artifact-Weight-Tracker/Enhancement%203%20-%20Databases)
 I built a notes section that uses the SQLite database.
-Now users can save comments or details with each weight entry.
+Now users can save comments or details such as their meals, workout or maybe even how they felt that day.
 This enhancement gave me experience designing a table, connecting it with the app, and making sure new data shows right away.
 It shows that I can design and manage databases inside an application.